makukha/date62/README.md

 usage: date62 today [-h] [-n]

 options:
 -h, --help    show this help message and exit
--n, --noshort  do not use shortcut form of Date62
+-n, --noscut  do not use shortcut form of Date62
 ```
 <!-- docsub: end -->
 <!-- docsub: end #cli.md -->